Amazon's early Black Friday deals are available right now

 -

-reading•Amazon Black Friday 2019: Massive savings on iPad, Macbook Air and Kindles
+reading•Amazon Black Friday 2019: Major savings on iPad, Macbook Air and Kindles

 -